 Super easy.
 Take your total number of conversions (the desired action you decide) and divide that by the total number of visitors.
 That's your conversion rate that we'll be working on improving together.

-Generally, average conversion rates range between 1% - 4% - but take this information with a grain of salt.
+Generally, average conversion rates in the e-commerce industry range between 1% - 4% - but take this information with a grain of salt.
 Conversion rates vary among industries and are everchanging.
 We recommend you research, check out the average conversion rate in your industry, and then focus on your numbers alone.
 It'll probably do more good to your business AND your customers if you're more focused on continuously improving the user experience rather than solely improving a number.

 There's no quick hack to boost your conversion rate instantly.
 It's an ongoing practice on every page on your site to optimize the experience for your customers.
 We know how overwhelming that sounds, so we broke it down to make it easier: